solaris-ac/cv/README.md

 scraper to scrape each school's Ofsted page and convert the results to a database entry.
 - a webapp for managing phone extensions and voicemail inboxes, using Twilio's API

 I have an eye for design and am meticulous to a fault.
-My code is neat and my version control is
+I follow style guides.

 I give my best every day.
 I love learning.